GauravWalia19/Algorithms-and-Data-Structures/docs/define.md

 ## :octocat: Algorithms

 Algorithms are the series of steps which have no ambiguity that we follow to solve some problem.
+There are three types of Algorithms i.e

+### :rocket: Iterative

+If we are using loops to code our Algorithm than it is Iterative Algorithm.

+### :rocket: Recursive

+If we are using Recusion to code our Algorithm than it is Recursive Algorithm.

+### :rocket: Constant

+If we the ALgortihm is neither Iterative nor Recursive i.e it is taking constant time to run than it is called Constant ALgorithm.

 ## :octocat: Data Structures